-1. Assigned to a committee or subcommittee 5.
-Consideration by committee or subcommittee
+- Assigned to a committee or subcommittee

-2. Draft of resolution
+- 2. Draft of resolution

-Sometimes - a public hearing

-Review by law
+- 3. Review by law Department / Legislative Counsel

-Department /

-Legislative Counsel

-Information from Legislative Staff Approval, tabling, or defeat of resolution in committee
+- 4. Information from Legislative Staff

+- Consideration by committee or subcommittee - 6.
+Sometimes a public hearing - Approval, tabling, or defeat of resolution in committee - 8.
 Sometimes consideration by another committee